JacksonKearl/solunar/README.md

 ### UI Styling

 The UI is based (with varying degrees of roughness) on the F-15 Eagle's cockpit.
 Reference photos are kept in the `mood` directory, and were consulted during development.
 Thanks McDonnell Douglas!

+Additional reference photos come from Will Wright’s "Antique Soviet Space Junk" collection, as discovered on [Don Hopkin's blog](https://donhopkins.medium.com/designing-user-interfaces-to-simulation-games-bd7a9d81e62d) Thanks Will & Don!